Policies and Procedures

 The GES/GDO-R can identify a child who may be at risk for developmental delay, but cannot identify nor diagnose any disease or condition of disability.
 Performance Level Ratings of Concern on any of the strands of the GES/GDO-R may signal an area to monitor for periodic re-screening or for referral for specialized evaluation.
 Gesell materials are not intended to be used to identify possible special needs children.
 In order to obtain valid results, the GES/GDO-R must be administered in its entirety for the age band for which the tasks were designed.
 This includes the use of the two complementary measures, the TQ and the PQ.
 Any other use of the GES/GDO-R is not endorsed by Gesell Institute.
 Only examiners who have attended a Gesell Institute 3-day training workshop within the last five years are qualified to administer and score the Gesell Developmental Observation-Revised.
 Examiners trained prior to June 1, 2011 have access to the revised materials, but are strongly encouraged to re-train to fully utilize new scoring rubrics, strand scores, and Performance Level Ratings.

 Gesell Institute reserves the right to cancel workshops and seminars due to low registration or other unforeseen circumstances within two weeks of the start date.
 In the event of a cancellation, registrants will be notified and every effort will be made to find an alternative location or date that suits the needs of the registrant.
 When this is not possible, registrants will receive a full refund.
 Participant substitutions may be made.
-However, if a registrant cancellation or substitution is not received in writing within 5 business days of the workshop, a 10% fee will be charged.
+However, if a registrant cancellation or substitution is not received in writing within 5 business days of the workshop, a store credit will be provided.

 Participants are responsible for arranging their own transportation, meals and lodging.
 Additional information to assist with travel plans will be included in the registration confirmation packet.
 However, we highly advise participants to contact the Institute to confirm their workshop is scheduled to be held before arranging any lodging or travel plans.
 Gesell Institute will not refund any previously booked lodging or travel reservations should any professional development opportunities with Gesell be cancelled.